Gared/elephant.io/README.md

 * `reuse_connection`

   Enable or disable existing connection reuse, by default the engine will reuse existing connection.
+This option determines the `Connection` header to be sent to the server, if enabled then the connection will be `keep-alive` otherwise `close`.

   To disable to reuse existing connection set `reuse_connection` to `false`.

 * `sio_path`

   Used to customize socket.io path instead of `socket.io`.

-* `transports`

-  An array of enabled transport.
-Set to `null` or combination of `polling` or `websocket` to enable specific transport.

 * `transport`

   Initial socket transport used to connect to server, either `polling` or `websocket` is supported.
-  The default transport used is `polling` and it will be upgraded to `websocket` if the server offer to upgrade and `transports` option does not exclude `websocket`.
+  The default transport used is `polling` and it will be upgraded to `websocket` if the server offers to upgrade and `transports` option does not exclude `websocket`.

   To connect to server with `polling` only transport: